AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/set-up-marketo-connection.md

    ![](assets/set-up-marketo-connection-7.png)

-1. Back in [!DNL Marketo Measure], populate the fields with the data you just collected.
+1. Back in [!DNL Marketo Measure], populate the fields with the data you collected.

    ![](assets/set-up-marketo-connection-8.png)

 1. After you enter the values, click **[!UICONTROL Authenticate]**.
-Your Marketo Engage account will then be connected to [!DNL Marketo Measure].
+Your Marketo Engage account is connected to [!DNL Marketo Measure].

    ![](assets/set-up-marketo-connection-9.png)

    >[!NOTE]
    >
-   >[!DNL Marketo Measure] will make calls to the Marketo API on your behalf without consuming any of your Marketo API limits, so there's no need to worry about caps and credit allocation with other integrations.
+   >[!DNL Marketo Measure] makes calls to the Marketo API on your behalf without consuming any of your Marketo API limits, so there's no need to worry about caps and credit allocation with other integrations.